 Exercise may help too

-An interesting research study (link provided in 'Further reading & references', below) showed that people who exercise regularly are less likely to get URTIs.
+An interesting research study (see references, below) showed that people who exercise regularly are less likely to get URTIs.
 The study was on 1,002 people over 12 weeks during the winter.
 It found that the people who exercised on five or more days a week had a much lower chance of developing a URTI compared with those who did little exercise.
 And, if someone who exercised regularly developed a URTI, there was a good chance that symptoms would be less severe than someone (with a URTI) who did little exercise.
 The researchers thought this may be because exercise boosted the immune system and this may help us fight infections.